OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/04-Review_Old_Backup_and_Unreferenced_Files_for_Sensitive_Information.md

 - Old and backup files may contain vulnerabilities that have been fixed in more recent versions; for example `viewdoc.old.jsp` may contain a directory traversal vulnerability that has been fixed in `viewdoc.jsp` but can still be exploited by anyone who finds the old version.
 - Backup files may disclose the source code for pages designed to execute on the server; for example requesting `viewdoc.bak` may return the source code for `viewdoc.jsp`, which can be reviewed for vulnerabilities that may be difficult to find by making blind requests to the executable page.
 While this threat obviously applies to scripted languages, such as Perl, PHP, ASP, shell scripts, JSP, etc., it is not limited to them, as shown in the example provided in the next bullet.
 - Backup archives may contain copies of all files within (or even outside) the webroot.
 This allows an attacker to quickly enumerate the entire application, including unreferenced pages, source code, include files, etc. For example, if you forget a file named `myservlets.jar.old` file containing (a backup copy of) your servlet implementation classes, you are exposing a lot of sensitive information which is susceptible to decompilation and reverse engineering.
 - In some cases copying or editing a file does not modify the file extension, but modifies the filename.
-This happens for example in Windows environments, where file copying operations generate filenames prefixed with “Copy of “ or localized versions of this string.
+This happens for example in Windows environments, where file copying operations generate filenames prefixed with "Copy of " or localized versions of this string.
 Since the file extension is left unchanged, this is not a case where an executable file is returned as plain text by the web server, and therefore not a case of source code disclosure.
 However, these files too are dangerous because there is a chance that they include obsolete and incorrect logic that, when invoked, could trigger application errors, which might yield valuable information to an attacker, if diagnostic message display is enabled.
 - Log files may contain sensitive information about the activities of application users, for example sensitive data passed in URL parameters, session IDs, URLs visited (which may disclose additional unreferenced content), etc. Other log files (e.g. ftp logs) may contain sensitive information about the maintenance of the application by system administrators.
 - File system snapshots may contain copies of the code that contain vulnerabilities that have been fixed in more recent versions.
 For example `/.snapshot/monthly.1/view.php` may contain a directory traversal vulnerability that has been fixed in `/view.php` but can still be exploited by anyone who finds the old version.